nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Steel Mountain/index.md

 ```
 hehe! nice room! the most interesting part is probably the privilege escalation!

-don't forget to leave a readme file with "Leave me here!" as content (It's important!)
+don't forget to leave a readme file with "Leave me here!" as content
+(It's very important!)

-aye, take care!
+take care, friend!